thesohannur/Java-Project/README.md

    ```
 2. Set up backend with Spring Boot.
 3. Run the frontend using a React environment.
-4. Connect to SQL or MongoDB instance.
+4. Connect to MongoDB instance.
 5. Access the application via browser.

 ## 🧑‍🤝‍🧑 Meet the Team – Team lumineX